Panama 2022 - Week 7

 Day 48 – 09/11/22

 It’s done.
 Pod collecting is complete.
-Unless we have data gaps of course, but that’s a problem for future us.
+Unless we have data gaps of course, but that’s a problem for future us and frankly, who cares about those guys.

-We set off this morning on the long walk to the Standley peninsular on the other side of the island.
-The first tree that we surveyed was an absolute monster growing on a steep slope.
-The other four were much easier to sample and completed the surveys.
-Although we didn’t see any new species in the forest we did get another view of a Purple-throated Fruit Crow and I spotted a Three-toed Sloth slowly making its way up a tree.
-I didn’t think we’d get to see one on the island so that was a nice surprise.
-Back at camp I went for a little wonder, but it was fairly quiet.
-I finally put some time into IDing the swallows that fly around the dock.
-Although we’ve seen them every day I can only now add Grey Breasted Martin to the species list.
+We set off this morning on the long walk to the Standley peninsular on the far side of the island.
+The first tree that we surveyed was an absolute monster growing on a steep slope and as a result, awful to work with.
+The other four, thankfully, were much easier to sample.
+Although we didn’t see any new species in the forest we did get another view of a Purple-throated Fruit Crow and a Three-toed Sloth slowly making its way up a tree.
+Back at camp I went for a little wonder, but it was fairly quiet, which gave me time to finally put some effort into IDing the swallows that fly around the dock.
+Although we’ve seen them every day it's only now that I can add Grey Breasted Martin to the species list.

 Day 49 -10/11/22